-Risks Relevant businesses Degree of impact Risk description 1.
-Demand trend Energy Solutions Business Large Demand for petroleum products (heating oil) and LPG, the Group's core products, generally increases when temperatures are cooler.
-As such weather conditions can cause net sales to fluctuate and affect the Group's business performance.
-2. Product procurement Energy Solutions Business / Power & Electricity Business Large The cost of sales of petroleum products, LPG, and electricity, the Group's core products, may fluctuate due to changes in crude oil prices and CP of LPG, trends in foreign exchange rates, and wholesale electricity market prices through electricity supply crunch caused by inclement weather and international conditions, etc., which may affect the Group's business performance.
-To mitigate these risks, attempts are made to hedge transactions using futures and other instruments and to diversify procurement sources as necessary, but these risks cannot be completely avoided.
-3. Sales strategy Energy Solutions Business / Power & Electricity Business Medium The Group's core businesses are the Energy Solutions Business, which sells household energy such as petroleum products, LPG and related equipment, and the Power & Electricity Business, which generates renewable energy such as wind power generation and biomass power generation and conducts electricity retail for general households.
-Competition among competitors for customers is intensifying due to greater freedom of choice in energy and maximum price curtailment, among other factors, and a decrease in the number of customers and drop in sales prices due to these factors may affect the Group's profitability.
-4. Disasters etc. Energy Solutions Business / Power & Electricity Business Very large Each of the Group's business sites includes petroleum product and LPG storage facilities, power plants, and other facilities.
-Although the Company conducts periodic inspections in accordance with laws and regulations, inspects facilities through a voluntary safety system, and makes periodic repairs, a major earthquake or other disaster could cause a leakage accident or damage to assets.
-5. Investments etc. All businesses Medium In order to strengthen its management base, the Group establishes subsidiaries or affiliated companies in Japan and overseas, and enters into capital tie-ups with external parties.
-With regard to investments, etc., we make decisions after giving due consideration to investment risks, etc., and periodically check the possibility of recovering the investment value.
-However, if the financial conditions and business performance of the investee deteriorate due to changes in the business environment or unforeseeable circumstances, and the possibility of recovering the investment decreases, or the stock price falls below a certain level, we may incur a partial or total loss on our investment, which may affect our financial condition and business performance of the Group.
-6. Non-current assets All businesses Medium The Group owns a number of business fixed assets, all of which are essential to the conduct of its business and are recognized as generating sufficient cash flow in the past and present.
-Although we regularly check the possibility of recovering the value of our investments, future trends in land prices and changes in the Group's earnings situation may affect our financial position and business performance of the Group.
-7. Laws and regulations All businesses Medium There are a wide variety of laws and regulations that the Group must comply with in the course of its business operations.
-The Energy Solutions Business and Power & Electricity Business are subject to the High Pressure Gas Safety Act, the Fire Service Act, and the Electricity Business Act, etc., while the Foods Business is subject to various regulations under food-related laws and quality inspections by external public organizations.
-Furthermore, in the future, we may be subject to various legal restrictions, such as the introduction of greenhouse gas emission regulations and carbon taxes, amid the global demand for stronger CO 2 emissions reduction efforts and decarbonization.
-Violations of laws and regulations applicable to the Group may hinder the continuation of our business activities due to penalties, compensation for damages, or damage to the Group's reputation, etc. In addition, significant capital investment may be required in the future in the event of major revisions or tightening of regulations, or the establishment of regulations that are currently unforeseeable.
-8. Overseas Business Overseas Business Large The Group conducts overseas business in Asia, and in addition to foreign exchange risks, we are subject to risks inherent in overseas business in general, such as unforeseen circumstances arising from political, economic, and social conditions in each country, and changes in various laws and regulations, which may hinder the continuation of our business and affect our financial position and business performance.
-9. Spread of COVID-19 Foods Business / Living & Wellness Business Large A decrease in customers due to a temporary shutdown of operations at the stores of the Foods Business and the hot bath facilities and bowling alleys of the Living & Wellness Business may affect the Group's profitability.
+Risks Relevant businesses Degree RISKS Relevant businesses of impact 1.
+Demand trend Energy Solutions Business Large Demand for petroleum products (hea when temperatures are cooler.
+As su Group's business performance.
+2. Product procurement Energy Solutions Business / Power & Electricity Business Large The cost of sales of petroleum produ due to changes in crude oil prices an electricity market prices through ele conditions, etc., which may affect the made to hedge transactions using fu necessary, but these risks cannot be 3.
+Sales strategy Energy Solutions Business / Power & Electricity Business Medium The Group's core businesses are the petroleum products, LPG and related renewable energy such as wind pow retail for general households.
+Compe freedom of choice in energy and maa number of customers and drop in sal 4.
+Disasters etc. Energy Solutions Business / Power & Electricity Business Very large Each of the Group's business sites in and other facilities.
+Although the Cor regulations, inspects facilities throug earthquake or other disaster could c 5.
+Investments etc. All businesses Medium In order to strengthen its manageme in Japan and overseas, and enters in etc., we make decisions after giving o the possibility of recovering the invest performance of the investee deterion circumstances, and the possibility of certain level, we may incur a partial o and business performance of the Gro 6.
+Non-current assets All businesses Medium The Group owns a number of busine and are recognized as generating su the possibility of recovering the value Group's earnings situation may affec 7.
+Laws and regulations All businesses Medium There are a wide variety of laws and thusiness operations.
+The Energy Soo High Pressure Gas Safety Act, the Fi Business is subject to various regulat public organizations.
+Furthermore, in the future, we may be of greenhouse gas emission regulative emissions reduction efforts and deca Violations of laws and regulations ap activities due to penalties, compensa addition, significant capital investme tightening of regulations, or the estat 8.
+Overseas Business Overseas Business Large The Group conducts overseas busin to risks inherent in overseas busines economic, and social conditions in ea hinder the continuation of our busine 9.
+Spread of COVID-19 Foods Business / Living & Wellness Business Large A decrease in customers due to a ter and the hot bath facilities and bowling profitability.